saikotek/docs/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-asia.md

 #### In the OVHcloud Control Panel

 > [!primary]
-> This does not apply to newly created projects, which are automatically delivered with a vRack.
+> This does not apply to newly created projects which are now automatically delivered with a vRack.
 To view the vRack once the project has been created, go the `Bare Metal Cloud`{.action} menu and click on `Network`{.action} in the left tab.
 Click on `vRack private network`{.action} to view the vRack(s).
 >

+If you have an older project and don't have a vRack, you need to order one.
 Using the vRack itself is free of charge and it can be delivered within a few minutes.
-However, to create a vRack service, it is necessary to generate and validate an order form first.

 Go to the `Bare Metal Cloud`{.action} menu and click on the `Order`{.action} button.
 Under this menu, click on `vRack`{.action}.